ayedo/ayedo.github.io/_posts/2013-06-19-what-is-netty.markdown

 of memory consumption and if you want to serve a lot of requests you might see your friends faces pushed against the kitchen window gasping for air!
-Don't get me wrong: The concept of using a thread per request is valid and has some useful properties. but wouldn't it be nice if we could do I/O using a single or a small number of threads?
+Don't get me wrong: The concept of using a thread per request is valid and has some useful properties.
+But wouldn't it be nice if we could do I/O using a single or a small number of threads?
 How could we do I/O with fewer threads and only wait when there are no events from any of our input or output streams to react to?